aAXEe/mediawiki-docker/README.md

-This is the image we're using for our wiki at https://w.rzl.so.
+This is the image we're using for our wiki.
 It is based on [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).

 The mediawiki version being used is 1.23.8 (LTS).
 The image comes with a